Skip to Main Content

 Why Use OER?

 • Textbook costs should not be a barrier to education.
-The price of textbooks has skyrocketed more than three times the rate of inflation for decades.
-Using OER solves this problem because the material is free online, affordable in print, and can be saved forever.
+The price of textbooks has skyrocketed past the rate of inflation.
+Using OER introduces free access to course materials limiting this extra barrier associated with hidden college costs.

 • Students learn more when they have access to course materials.
-Studies show that 93% of students who use OER do as well or better than those using traditional materials, since they have easy access to the content starting day one of the course.
+Studies show that 93% of students who use OER do as well or better than those using traditionally-published materials since they have easy access to the content starting day one of the course.

 • Combines the benefits of technology with the freedom of an open copyright license.
 Open Education ensures educators have more freedom while teaching and students have more agency while learning.
 Open textbooks can be adapted to incorporate local, current, and culturally relevant information and open pedagogies can encourage students to become knowledge creators, not simply information consumers.